mapbender/mapbender-documentation/en/functions/search/search_router.rst

 .. code-block:: yaml

-    usertype:
+    type:
         type: Symfony\Component\Form\Extension\Core\Type\ChoiceType                                                      # box with selection options as dropdown list
         options:
             label: User type
             required: false
             placeholder: 'Please select...'
             choices:
-                Company: 1
+                Company: A
-                Administration: 2
+                Administration: B
-                University: 3
+                University: C
-                User: 4
+                User: D
+                Something else: E
         compare: exact

 Comparison Mode
 ---------------

-For every field a comparison mode can be set, which should be used by the engine when the query is sent.
-The SQL search engine has the following modes:
+For every field a comparison mode can be set.
+This is used by the engine when the query is sent.

+The following comparison modes are supported:

 * **exact:** exact comparison (key = val)
 * **iexact:** comparison ignoring cases (case-insensitive)